Al-Anon believes that our benefits are measured by our willingness to share them with others, for we know we can never give as much as we receive.

 If you have an idea for supporting Al-Anon and Alateen in the Vermont Area but would need funding to carry it out, click here for the Special Projects Request Form!

-Contributions to the Vermont Area treasury should be mailed to Phil C. at
+Contributions to Vermont Area Al-Anon/Alateen should be mailed to the Area Treasurer:

 WHAT’S MY DISTRICT?